Read this article to know about 8 important books which are very useful for UPSC Aspirants!

 This book was written by Sunil Patel and He Questions, Is only 10-15 years reading academic books make them eligible for lifting the biggest responsibilities?
-What contribution they done to their family, society, and country so as they can rule the country.
+What contribution they did to their family, society, and country so as they can rule the country.
 The minimum age should 28-30 years.
 Why only graduation, why the other co-curricular activities, achievements, Scouts/Guides, NCC, NSS, Sports, arts and National/ International merits should not be considered.

 This book was written by Deepak Gupta, He was Chairman of UPSC from November 2014 to September 2016, and this is the awesome book, every UPSC Aspirant must read this book.